-And so, there are two REACH sessions.
-You're attending the first one today, and Session 2 runs after this one and they both have really unique and valuable information.
-So, you'll get the most out of it if you attend both of them.
-The one you'll see today, Session 1, focuses on overcoming barriers, finding resources and thriving as a military spouse.
+And so there are two REACH sessions, you're attending the first one today, and Session Two, you know, runs after this one.
+And they both have really unique and valuable information.
+So you'll get the most out of it if you attend both of them.
+The one you'll see today, Session One, focuses on overcoming barriers, finding resources and thriving as a military spouse.
 So REACH-S was developed by the Defense Personnel and Security Research Center, or PERSEREC, which is part of the DOD's Office of People Analytics.
 It was developed to help familiarize military spouses like yourselves with available mental health resources and encourage them to use those resources when they need them.

 So the idea behind REACH-S is really simple.
-It's that if more of us reach out for help before our problems get out of control, early on, we can start to change that mindset around mental health and help-seeking.
-But creating this kind of culture change requires everyone's help and participation.
-So, with that, the main goal of this session is for you to help to build the confidence and skills that you might need in the future if something arises that you're struggling with.
+It's that, you know, the more of us reach out for help before our problems get out of control early on, you know, we can start to change that mindset around mental health and help-seeking.
+You know, but creating this kind of culture change requires everyone's help and participation.
+So with that, you know, the main goal of this session is for you to help to build the confidence and skills that you might need in the future if something arises that you're struggling with.

-So, we're going to start today talking about some of the unique challenges that military spouses like yourself might face.
-We're also going to talk about some of the barriers they encounter towards getting that help.
+So we're gonna start today talking about some of the unique challenges that military spouses like yourself might face.
+We're also gonna talk about some of the barriers they encounter towards getting that help.
 We're going to then make a practice call to Military OneSource to get an idea of what it's like to reach out to a resource and learn about what they have to offer.
-Then we're going to talk about self-care and why it's important for our mental health.
-Then we're going to talk about our key takeaways, wrap up the session and we'll end our time together.
-It should take about an hour and a half.
-We might get out sooner than that and I really appreciate you participating that whole time.
+Then we're gonna talk about self-care, you know, why it's important for our mental health.
+And then we're gonna talk about our key takeaways, wrap up the session and we'll end our time together.
+It should take about an hour and a half, we might get out sooner than that.
+And I really appreciate you participating that whole time.

-Quick housekeeping stuff before we begin: I really want this to be a comfortable and safe environment for you to discuss whatever comes up or sharing of experiences.
-To that end, what we share in the group today stays in the group.
-We all need to feel comfortable to share, make some new connections while we'll here too maybe.
-If you need to step away from your computer or out of the room, just give a thumbs up or you can write in the chat that you'll be back or something like that just so that we know you're okay.
+Quick housekeeping stuff before we begin.
+I really want this to be a comfortable and safe environment for you to discuss whatever comes up or sharing of experiences.
+To that end, you know, what we share in the group today stays in the group.
+We all need to feel comfortable to share, make some new connections while we're here too, maybe.
+If you need to step away from your computer or out of the room, just give a thumbs up or you can write in the chat that you'll be back or something like that, just so that we know you're OK.
 And again, just feel free to speak up at any time.
-You can raise your hand, use the little hand icon feature, or even the chat box if you need to say something.
+We can use, you know, raise your hand, use the little hand icon feature or even the chat box if you need to say something.

 So let's get on with it.

-So, to start us off, I want to get your thoughts on something.
+So to start us off, I wanna get your thoughts on something.
 Why do you think military spouses report having significantly more mental health concerns than spouses who are not in the military?